American Airlines Just Dropped 5,000-Mile Flights. What You Need to Know...

 If you have the American Express Platinum Card, you’re sitting on a goldmine of benefits.
 Many of which go way beyond fancy airport lounges.
 While the annual fee might look scary, the perks can easily add up to way more value, if you actually use them.
 Most people forget

-Note: Some links in this post may earn us a small commission at no extra cost to you, as we participate in affiliate programs.
-All information is accurate as of the date of publication but may change over time.
-Always check for the latest details before making travel plans.
+Notes: Some links in this post may earn us a small commission at no extra cost to you, as we participate in affiliate programs.
+This is how we can continue to work and bring you the latest and best content.